bekk/bekk-christmas/post/elm/utkast-lord-of-the-pipes.md

     |> List.sum
 ```

-While the former requires careful parsing of parens, the latter variant instantly reveals the different steps.
+The former requires us to parse the parens, to spot the order of the statements.
+The latter variant instantly reveals the different steps in perfect order.
 It forms a *pipeline.*

 The backwards pipe, `<|` *can* be used to express the same sequence of calls as its brother `|>`.
 Rewriting the example above with the same formatting, would put `List.sum` first and on a line of its own.
 This is confusing since in reality it is the last function called.
 Reformatted, this would become: